chowhan123/Data-Analysis-Dashboard/README.md

 A clear, visually-rich Excel dashboard with filters to explore KPIs by gender, age, state, sales channel, and more.

 💡 Project Insights
-👩 Women account for ~65% of total purchases.
+- Women customers are more likely to buy products compared to men (~65%).
-🌆 Maharashtra, Karnataka, and Uttar Pradesh lead in sales.
+- The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
+- The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
-🎯 Customers aged 30-49 contribute to ~50% of the total orders 🛍️ Amazon, Flipkart, and Myntra are the top sales channels.
+- The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
-✅ Over 90% of orders were successfully delivered.
+- More than 90% of the products delivered

+- 📁 Tools Used
+- Microsoft Excel (Pivot Tables, Charts, Slicers)
+- Data Cleaning & Validatio
+- Visualization & Dashboard Design

 🎯 Final Conclusion
 To increase future sales, Vrinda Store should focus on a targeted marketing strategy aimed at:
-📍 Women aged 30–49
+- Women aged 30–49
-🌍 Residents of Maharashtra, Karnataka, and Uttar Pradesh 💬 Leverage personalized campaigns and digital promotions on top-performing channels like Amazon and Flipkart.
+- Residents of Maharashtra, Karnataka, and Uttar Pradesh
+- Leverage personalized campaigns and digital promotions on top-performing channels like Amazon and Flipkart.

-📁 Tools Used
-Microsoft Excel (Pivot Tables, Charts, Slicers)
-Data Cleaning & Validatio
-Visualization & Dashboard Design

 Feel free to explore the dashboard, draw insights, and improve decision-making with interactive Excel tools!